anderson-optimization/gams-parser/README.md

 ### Grammar

 The expression grammar doesn't obey order of operations for math.  use this calculater as reference for parsing structure. [https://github.com/lark-parser/lark/blob/master/examples/calc.py](https://github.com/lark-parser/lark/blob/master/examples/calc.py)

-### Gams Parser

-- Add transformer to create structured representation of model in python objects
-- Output information for pretty print in UI

-	- Symbol definitions ( sets, parameters, variables, equations )
-	- line of statement - the actual string
-	- Index list
-	- Description

-- Wrap in task to interact with UI

-#### Meta

-Improve capture of meta data associated with the definitions.

-- Most important is to capture the original text of the definition.

-### AO Injector

-- Create inject syntax DSL
-- Wrap in task system, get project/asset information from event
-- Use input information to inject based on inject DSL mapping